theRealAph/ScopeLocals/README.md

 ...
 V.get() ...
 ```

 The syntactic structure of the code delineates the period of time when a thread can read its incarnation of a scoped value.
 This bounded lifetime, combined with immutability, greatly simplifies reasoning about thread behavior.
 The one-way transmission of data from caller to callees — both direct and indirect — is obvious at a glance.
-There is no `set(...)` method that lets faraway code change the scoped value at any time.
+There is no+`set(...)` method that lets faraway code change the scoped value at any time.
 Immutability also helps performance: Reading a scoped value with `get()` is often as fast as reading a local variable, regardless of the stack distance between caller and callee.

 [ _Remark:_ This is all very laudable and correct but it is too complicated.
 Not sure yet how to slim it down.]

 ### The meaning of "scoped"

 The term _scoped value_ draws on the concept of a _scope_ in the Java Programming Language.
 However, in this case the term
-is being used with a slightly different sense to the standard meaning defined in the _Java Language Specification_, which is:
+is being used with a slightly different sense from the standard meaning defined in the _Java Language Specification_, which is:

 > The scope of a declaration is the region of the program within which the entity declared by the declaration can be referred to using a simple name, provided it is not shadowed.

 From this, the scope of a declaration is a static property of the program code.
-It is often referred to as a _lexical_ scope.
+It is often referred to as a _lexical_ (or _static_) scope.
-In contrast, the scope of a _scoped value_ refers to a property of the program as it executes, and is normally
+In contrast, the scope of a _scoped value_ refers to a property of the program as it executes, and is often
 referred to as a _dynamic_ scope.
 Defining the term _dynamic scope_ requires us to explain the related
 idea of an _extent_, to appear in the JVM Specification:

 > It is often useful to describe the situation where, in a given thread, a given method m1 invokes a method m2, which invokes a method m3, and so on until the method invocation chain includes the current method mn.
 None of m1..mn have yet completed; all of their frames are still stored on the Java Virtual Machine stack.
 Collectively, their frames are called an _extent_.
 The frame for the current method mn is called the _top most frame_ of the extent.
 The frame for the given method m1 is called the _bottom most frame_ of the extent.

-If m1 is a `call()` or `run()` method that binds scoped value `s`, then the dynamic scope of `s` includes all the frames
+If m1 is a `call()` or `run()` method that binds scoped value `s`, then the dynamic scope of `s` is all the frames
 m1, m2, ... mn in every extent that arises while the call to m1 is executing.
 A call to `s.get()` can only retrieve
 the binding established by m1 when it occurs in one of the frames m2, ..., mn.